santhanuv/cpss-frontend/README.md

 # Campus Placement Support System (CPSS)

-CPSS is an application designed to manage the students data during placements.
+CPSS is an application designed to manage the student data during placements.
 This was designed to help placement cell better manage the student data and reduce the effort of manually collecting and verifying data from the students.
 This helps both students and advisors to manage and track the data effectively.

 ## Technologies Used: